tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 -

 ## Initial set-up
 To set up my existence in Wikimedia I had to follow a few steps.
 This section is not for anyone to follow but a mere report of what I have been doing.
 One of the best things I find in wikimedia is the organization and instructions.
 There are instructions for _everything_.
-Anything I can conceieveably need to start contributing to wikimedia, they have a wiki of instructions and troubleshooting for it.
+Anything I can conceivably need to start contributing to wikimedia, they have a wiki of instructions and troubleshooting for it.
 This just makes life so much more easier.

 #### Accounts

 First is to create a bunch of accounts.
 This seemed a little confusing at first, but various domains on wikimedia require separate account creation and thus separate user pages.
 User pages are those that end in `User:your_name`.

 - Creating a user page in meta wiki is the best idea.
 This user page gets displayed in other domains where there isn't a user page in your name.
-For exmaple if you create one in `meta.wikimedia.org`, it will show up in `en.wikipedia.org`.
+For example if you create one in `meta.wikimedia.org`, it will show up in `en.wikipedia.org`.
 I did create one in mediawiki separately to post updates about the internship.
 My user pages are:
     - https://meta.wikimedia.org/wiki/User:Aisha_Khatun
     - https://www.mediawiki.org/wiki/User:Aisha_Khatun
     - https://en.wikipedia.org/wiki/User:Aisha_Khatun (auto)